Foxboro, Ontario

 Foxboro is a community located in southern Ontario, 10 km north of the centre of Belleville.
 It is just east of Highway 62 linking Belleville with Bancroft, and it has also direct road connections to and from Frankford, Stirling, and Plainfield via Mudcat Road.
 The Moira River runs just east of the community.
-The village of Foxboro is a part of the City of Belleville and the Mayor is Mitch Panciuk.
+The village of Foxboro is a part of the City of Belleville and the Mayor is Neil Ellis.